Let's Develop as a Team on GitHub

 What is Git?

-In this system, repositories (project file storage) are distributed.
-The person editing directly edits their local repository (the files on their computer) and uploads to the remote repository when finished.
-This is called a push.
-By pulling (fetching) the content added to the remote repository, it gets reflected in our local repository.
+With this system, repositories (project file storage) are distributed.
+Editors modify the local repository (the files on their own computer) directly, and when they’re done they upload to the remote repository.
+This upload is called a push.
+Then you reflect what’s on the remote repository to your local repository by pulling it.

 What is GitHub?

-What do you mean writing code all of a sudden!?
-I’ve never done any programming!
-But don’t worry.
-Once you learn how to do it, you can have AI write programs for you.
-Of course, there will eventually come a time when you need to understand what AI is doing, but trying to comprehend it all from scratch during this two-month hackathon is pretty impossible, so let’s just get our hands moving for now.
+“Write code already!?
+I’ve never programmed before!” — don’t worry.
+Once you learn the basics you can even have AI write programs for you.
+Of course you’ll eventually need to understand what the AI is doing, but trying to understand everything from scratch during these two months of the hackathon is unrealistic, so let’s get hands-on for now.

 First, create a GitHub account.
-Instructions on how to do this are explained on the official site, so please refer to that.
-Creating an Account on GitHub - GitHub Docs
+The official site explains how to do this, so follow that.
+Creating an account on GitHub - GitHub Docs

 About the Student Pack

-One of the most exciting things available with the Student Pack is GitHub Copilot.
-GitHub Copilot is an AI assistant that provides help when you write code in an IDE (to be discussed later) and can answer various questions when asked.
+One of the most exciting tools available through the Student Pack is GitHub Copilot.
+GitHub Copilot is an AI assistant that helps while you write code in your IDE (described below) and answers questions.

-Once you’re prepared to create a place to store code, the next step is to set up a place to write the code.
-It’s common to use something called an IDE (Integrated Development Environment), which provides various functions beyond just writing code.
-Recent code editors are excellent and can perform everything just by writing what you want with AI.
+Once you’re ready to store code, the next step is to set up a place to write it.
+Typically people use an IDE (Integrated Development Environment), which provides many features beyond plain code editing.
+Modern editors are smart enough that some include AI and can do tasks for you just by describing what you want.

 - VS Code

-- The first choice for web application developers.
-This editor is developed by Microsoft and operates on most OS like Windows, MacOS, and Linux.
-It’s not strictly an IDE, but by adding extensions, you can use it effectively like one.
+- The first choice for web app developers.
+It’s an editor developed by Microsoft and runs on most OSes like Windows, macOS, and Linux.
+Strictly speaking it’s not an IDE, but you can turn it into one with extensions.

-- It can also be used to create cross-platform apps that are compatible with Android/iOS.
+- It can also be used to build cross-platform apps for Android/iOS.

 - Cursor

-- An editor based on VS Code but with very strong AI features.
-It writes code automatically, though such features are paid ($20/month).
+- An editor based on VS Code with very strong AI features.
+It can write code for you automatically.
+These features are paid ($20/month).

 - Xcode